robotgoat/inavdocs/docs/modules/buzzer.md

 You can use [this tool](https://www.mrd-rc.com/tutorials-tools-and-testing/useful-tools/helpful-inav-buzzer-code-checker/) to hear current buzzer sequences or enter custom sequences.

-## Controlling buzzer usage
+## Controlling Buzzer Usage

-The usage of the buzzer can be controlled by the CLI `beeper` command.
+The usage of the buzzer can be controlled through the CLI using the `beeper` command.

 ### List current usage